Setting up a new group on the Hub

 You also need to join xrukadmin to any channels you want your members to be joined to automatically by the Hub.
 If you do not do this, the Hub cannot join people to your team and channels.

-When the admins actually create your organisation on the new services, you will receive an email telling you this has happened.
+When the admins actually create your Hub Group on the new services, you will receive an email telling you this has happened.
 The next time you log in to the hub, your accounts on the new services will be set up for you automatically, and you can start using them.

 If you want a new Mattermost team